Estate Planning with Self-Directed Roth IRAs

 Inherited Roth IRAs come with specific rules regarding distributions.
 Generally, inherited Roth IRAs must follow the same RMD rules as inherited traditional IRAs.
 However, distributions from a Roth IRA are usually tax-free, given that the account has been open for at least five years.
 This tax-free status makes Roth IRAs a powerful tool in estate planning for obvious reasons.
 It allows beneficiaries to receive significant amounts without a substantial tax burden.
 And if you’re a beneficiary, being told you’re inheriting a Roth IRA can be uplifting news for that reason.

 Clearly, Self-Directed Roth IRAs offer all sorts of options for retirement investing and estate planning.
 But we at American IRA recommend you talk to professionals to resolve your specific situation.
-And if you want to get the process started by opening your Self-Directed Roth IRA today, you can reach out to us.
-Give us a ring at 866-7500-IRA to learn more.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.